WELCOME TO HIGH SCHOOL!

 - May of students' 8th grade year: students are invited into BHS for a welcome celebration and tour of the school.

-- August 13th from 5:30-7:30 in the Knaak gym - Freshmen and parents/guardians are invited to Freshman Open House.
+- In August - Freshmen and parents/guardians are invited to Freshman Open House.
 Get acquanted with Bismarck High School.

 - Highlights: an overview of the complete school year, learn about school events and programs, find their lockers and classrooms, receive their schedule (they will not be mailed).